Our MA in Music Education is a unique course for musicians interested in developing their instrumental and vocal teaching skills.

 The skills and experience you'll gain on this course are directly applicable to your career.
 Our students report that the course has helped them to boost their employability and gain confidence as a teacher.

-You'll study six taught modules and an independent study module.
+You'll study six taught modules (20 credits each) and an independent study module (60 credits).

 You'll take two modules in each of the Autumn, Spring and Summer Terms, and complete your independent study over the summer period (June to September).